The mission of the Master of Arts in Counseling (MAC) program at Aquinas College is

 -

-Career Development- Students develop understanding on how to apply core theory and research of career
+Career Development- Students develop an understanding of how to apply core theory and research of career

 development, the psychology of work, and related factors.
 Students recognize the